gaak99/emacs-bloomfilter/README.md

-(under construction)
+# Intro

-A very basic bloom filter implementation in Elisp.
+A very basic Bloom filter implementation in Elisp.
-NO WARRANTY.
-Not extensively tested yet.

-# What is a Bloom Filter?
+## What is a Bloom Filter?
 From wikipedia [^1]:

 > A *Bloom filter* is a space-efficient probabilistic data structure,